jacklule/DataViz-Syllabus/GitHubSetUp.md

 - Students can then go to their index page, remove the generic GitHug text and begin providjng their own content;
 - Here is the result for me at [my GitHub Page](http://jacklule.github.io/)

-##To submit assignments
+##To submit assignments, Create html pages: Day 2

-**UPDATE**: After a month of trial, I think github.io will work for students.
-The students will learn to create a new html page to embed and publish each assignment thus doubling the value of each lesson.
+Students will learn to create a new html page to embed and publish each assignment thus doubling the value of each lesson.
 To get them set up for submitting assignments:

 - Students must **set up their text editor to create html pages**.
 For the Mac, this means to edit Preferences in Apple TextEdit.
 [Apple Support: How to Set Up TextEdit](https://support.apple.com/kb/ta20406?locale=en_US).
 In sum: Under Preferences, Click the Plain Text radio button for New Document Format; Under Saving, click the checkbox to turn off "Append '.txt' extension to plain text files."
 - Students should have already **set up their repo site at github.io**, using the directions above and at [Git Hub Pages guide above](https://pages.github.com/)